jloan/107v3/_posts/initialpost.md

 We release it by BREAKING it.
 Breaking the object of interpratation itself and/or breaking the artifact used to communicate the critical/interpretive insights.

-So mayve the course is better called somethig like:

-Making Things, Writing Things, Breaking Things